lukaszplawiak/ProjectManagementApp2/README.md

 * Create User,
 * Create Role, assain role to user
 * Create, update, delete Project
-* Create task and assain to a previously created project; update, delete,
+* Create task and assain to a previously created project, update, delete,
+* Toggle task: change state of task's attribute 'done' to true;
+* Modification of any project or task can only be done by the user who previously created that project or task.
+* User can only toggle his own taks.
-* Toggle task: change state of task's attribute 'done' to true; When all tasks assigned to a given project change state to true, the state of the project will automatically change to true.
+* When all tasks assigned to a given project change state to true, the state of that project will automatically change to true.
-When a project has state set to true, you cannot assign a new task to it, nor edit an existing task.
+* When a project has state set to true, any modification of that project and related tasks is impossible
+* User with appropriate role can generate pdf report

 ## Contact